juancvilla/python-random-quote/README.md

 # First Let's move to Docker Python Quote

-In the following files, we create a docker image, test the docker image and then publish docker image on Hub
+In the following files, we create a docker image, test the docker image, login in docker hub, create a tag for project and then publish our docker image on Hub

 >```docker build -t python-project .```
 >